devjayantmalik/devjayantmalik.github.io/btech/algorithms/README.md

 - Check the element at index: length / 2 (Provides the middle element of array)
 - Check if the item is less than middle element
-- If the element is in the middle, then we will only check left side of array
+- If the element is lesser than middle, then we will only check left side of array
 - Else if the element is greater than the middle element then we will check right side of array
-- Else if the element is equal to the middle element then the index of the array will be: length / 2
+- Else if the element is equal to the middle element then the index of the array will be: length / 2 (middle element)

 And another approach would be something as follows: